man01/spring-cloud-huawei-samples/spring-cloud-nacos/README.md

 # Spring Cloud Huawei Samples [中文](README_CN.md)

-This subproject is to demonstrate how to transform the spring cloud native service into spring cloud Huawei service.
+This subproject is to demonstrate how to transform the spring cloud + nacos service into spring cloud Huawei service.

 ##Prerequisite: Transformation Service